Crit'Air Sticker for a Leased or Finance Car (PCP/PCH)

 How to apply for a leased vehicle

 When you apply through France Stickers, we handle the address issue.
-Enter your registration number, and we will look up your vehicle’s details via the DVLA.
+You enter your registration, confirm the vehicle from the DVLA lookup, and upload a photo of the V5C.
 We can arrange for the sticker to be posted to your home address, not the finance company’s.

 You will need: